iyliahutta/Intro-to-Programming-for-DS/README.md

 The course outline can be found [here](https://github.com/iyliahutta/Intro-to-Programming-for-DS/blob/master/AY2110%20s1%20IT8701%20IPDS%20Module%20Overview%20v001.pdf).

+The slides for the course content are [here](https://github.com/iyliahutta/Intro-to-Programming-for-DS/tree/master/Slides).

 Please feel free to follow me on my journey as I learn Python for Data Science and provide any tips or feedback on any of my code.
 Thank you!

 Lab 1 (Introduction to Python) is [complete](https://github.com/iyliahutta/Intro-to-Programming-for-DS/blob/master/Lab%201/Lab%201.ipynb)!